Occupation: IT Project Manager

 Home Town: Norwich

 What is your running background?

-I’ve run recreationally at various points in my life, but I started racing in earnest in 2009 with a desire to be the best I could be.
-Initially I focused on road racing 5k to Marathons before venturing into Ultra’s.
-I started a little late in life compared to most, but it’s never too late to push the boundaries!
+I’ve run recreationally at various points in my life, but I started racing in earnest in 2009 at age fifty with a desire to be the best I could be.
+I initially focused on road racing 5k to Marathons before venturing into Ultra’s.
+I know I started a little late in life compared to most, but it’s never too late to push the boundaries!